Welcome to today's edition of the Rush 24-7 podcast.

 They were mad as hell that they couldn't find out who it was.

-I'm gonna move you down the road, whatever Rove's phrase was, that was what's being used last night.
+Whatever Rove's phrase was, that was what's being used last night.

-But the media, who's all upset about a leak of a CIA agent's name was just frustrated as they can be that there was no leak yesterday to tell them who the nominee really was.
+But the media, who's all upset about a leak of a CIA agent's name, was just frustrated as they can be that there was no leak yesterday to tell them who the nominee really was.

 So it was just, it was rich.

-It was it was now they're even talking about how good the guy looks.
+Now they're even talking about how good the guy looks.

 Central casting looks.